Dimdim28/HomeworkForSEF1/README.md

-# HomeworkForSEF1
-There are all my homeworks
+Here are all the homework assignments I have completed!